loawingr/read-js/README.md

 I couldn't find anything out there so I built it.
 It's called Read JS. :)

+## How does the JS determine the user is active?

+* The browser tab with Read JS running in it must be the active tab
+* If the user clicks on the article text
+* If the user highlights any of the article text
+* If the user scrolls inside the webpage

+## How does the JS score towards reading?
+TBD

 ## Getting started
 Run the following commands at the root directory of read-js
 ```sh